 The Arts are woven into the very “fabric of the building” at Hatch End High School and brought alive in the main curriculum areas as well as our extensive enrichment provision.
 The Music Department offers a huge array of opportunities - from individual instrumental lessons to bands, choirs and many, many public concerts.

-Learning outdoors is essential to develop resilience, and we offer many visits to centres like PGL and HOAC.
+Learning outdoors is essential to develop resilience, and we offer many visits to centres like PGL.
 The challenges and experiences students face are invaluable markers for future life — building selfconfidence, a spirit of adventure and teamwork.
-The Duke of Edinburgh programme is an international award in which many of our students across the year groups participate to achieve their Bronze, Silver and even Gold awards.
+The Duke of Edinburgh programme is an international award in which many of our students across the year groups participate to achieve their Awards.

-An exciting variety of trips, both locally and internationally, take place throughout the whole year, from the Battlefields in France and Belgium to the Art Galleries of New York and, of course, our wonderful free museums in London.
+An exciting variety of trips, both locally and internationally, take place throughout the whole year, from the History Trip to Berlin, Geography Field Trips UK wide and, of course, our wonderful free museums in London.